bsmith89/compbio-template/TEMPLATE.md

     Any data processing which is computationally intensive should save intermediate files in order to utilize `make`'s piece-wise build.

+    Sensitive data should not be included in `Makefile`, since that file is frequently version controlled.
+Instead `local.mk` is included so that sensitive values can be included and then referenced as variables.

 `etc/`

 :   While not strictly code, the `etc/` directory is a place to store version